Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting.md

 **Step 3**

-1. Create a new meeting by clicking on the `Create new meeting` option in the slack attachment for Zoom meeting in any desired channel or DM/GM on MM.
-2. Navigate to the desired channel or DM/GM on MM without ending the meeting on Zoom and click on the `Create new meeting` option on the existing slack attachment for Zoom meeting.
+1. After step 2, again navigate to the desired channel or DM/GM on MM without ending the meeting on Zoom and click on the `Create new meeting` option on the existing slack attachment for Zoom meeting.

 **Expected**